instayu/html-5-calander/Contribution-Standards.md

 ### Commits Should Be Granular

 You should keep each commit as granular as possible.
 For instance, do not check in 2 bug fixes in one commit -- separate them out into 2 commits.

+### Commit `src/` Files Separately from `build/` Files

+When you change src/js code, you'll need to build the component to test your changes locally.
+This results in modified src/ AND build/ files.
+As a best practice, you should commit your src/ files separately from your build/ file commits.

 ### 4 Spaces, No Tabs